o3de/o3de.org/content/docs/user-guide/gems/reference/aws/aws-client-auth/setup.md

 The AWS Client Auth Gem requires AWS resources to be deployed for authentication and authorization support.
 For instructions on how to deploy the CDK application, see the deploy steps in [Deploying the CDK Application](/docs/user-guide/gems/reference/aws/aws-core/cdk-application.md) in the AWS Core documentation.

 When setting constants for deploy, the AWS Client Auth Gem includes the following additional optional values.
-If set, the CDK application will try to enable the authenticated provider authorization using the AWS Cognito Identity pool.
+If set, the CDK application will try to enable the authenticated provider authorization using the Amazon Cognito identity pool.

-**`GOOGLE_APP_CLIENT_ID`**: Google app client id to enable authenticated authorization in Cognito Identity pool. <https://docs.aws.amazon.com/cognito/latest/developerguide/google.html>
+**`GOOGLE_APP_CLIENT_ID`**: **Google** app client ID to enable Google-authenticated authorization in Amazon Cognito identity pool.

-**`LOGIN_WITH_AMAZON_APP_CLIENT_ID`**: Login with Amazon app client id to enable Google authenticated authorization in Cognito Identity pool. <https://docs.aws.amazon.com/cognito/latest/developerguide/amazon.html>
+**`LOGIN_WITH_AMAZON_APP_CLIENT_ID`**: **Login with Amazon** (LWA) app client ID to enable LWA-authenticated authorization in Amazon Cognito identity pool.

 You can use [deployment scripts](https://docs.aws.amazon.com/cdk/latest/guide/environments.html) to set these environment variables.